oleksabor/atropos/readme.md

-This should be set of tools to watch users curfew.
+This should be set of tools to watch for users curfew.

 It has been developed since Windows 10 allows to manage curfew for Microsoft based accounts only.
 However I do not suppose that my children have to have MS account to use home computer.
-But I'd like to restrict their computer usage that is why I've set up Windows 8 curfew.
-The problem is that this functionality has gone after Windows 10 update for local account.
+But I'd like to restrict their computer usage that is why I've used Windows 8 curfew.

+The problem is that this functionality has gone for local accounts in Windows 10.

 The idea it to manage certain local account curfew from local administrator account.